DanielJ0131/RPSG-Game/README.md

 To end the game go to main menu and choose option "quit".

+## How to contribute to the project.

+To contribute to the projectm, make different developments and functionalities you first need to request for acces to the repository owner, who is Daniel.

 ## How to generate Documentation and UML diagrams